sushichan044/astro-simple-feature-flags/packages/astro-simple-feature-flags/README.md

 Params and return types for `queryFeatureFlag` are fully typed automatically.

+See `.astro/integrations/astro-simple-feature-flags/flags.d.ts` for the generated types in your Astro project.

 > [!WARNING]
 > You must run `astro sync` after you changed the value of `configFileName` in your integration config.